pacificclimate/weather-anomaly-tool/docs/configuration.md

 # Configuration

-Most configuration of the Weather Anomaly Viewer frontend is done via a YAML file, `public/config.yaml`.
+Most configuration of the Climate Anomaly Viewer frontend is done via a YAML file, `public/config.yaml`.
 For details, see below.

 For technical reasons, a few configuration parameters must be supplied via